 Cancer is a rapidly-evolving, devastating disease that is projected to be diagnosed in 39.6% of men and women in the United States at some point in their lives [2].
 In 2016, the projections for new cancer cases in the United States alone was 1.7 million with roughly 600,000 people perishing from the disease.
 On the global scale, there were an estimated 14.8 million new cases and 8.2 million cancer-related deaths in 2012 [3].
 Cancer has a significant impact on global health and is the second highest cause of death in the world.

-The complexity of cancer, which comprises many different diseases, requires extensive research to understand its progression and to develop therapeutic interventions.
+The complexity of cancer, which comprises many different diseases, requires extensive research to understand its progression and to improve therapeutic treatments.
 In the following sections, methods of 2D and 3D cell culture and animal models for study of cancer proliferation and metastasis are discussed.
+An overview of colon cancer and the characteristics of the amniotic membrane is also included.

 Introduction to Metastasis